What it is: An indoor game for groups, best for teens, because it can be kind of flirty. 🙂

 Poor Chad.
 The object of the game is for Chad to invite another player to fill the chair in front of him.
 The girls sitting in the chairs try to move to Chad’s chair (if he invites them), and the boys standing behind the girls try to keep the girls from moving.

 Here’s how it works: Chad invites a girl to move to the empty chair in front of him by winking at her.
 Say he winks at Roxanne.
 When she sees Chad wink, Roxanne stands up as fast as she can and moves to sit in Chad’s chair.
-But Kenny, standing behind Roxanne, tries to stop Roxanne from leaving by tapping her on the shoulder.
-If Roxanne can get out of Kenny’s reach before he taps her, she’s free to sit in Chad’s chair.
-But if Kenny taps her, she has to sit back down and Chad has to wink at someone else.
-And here’s the catch for Kenny (and all the other boys standing behind girls): He must keep his hands behind his back at all times, and he must look down at Roxanne’s head (not up at Chad’s face).
+But Mike, standing behind Roxanne, tries to stop Roxanne from leaving by tapping her on the shoulder.
+If Roxanne can get out of Mike’s reach before he taps her, she’s free to sit in Chad’s chair.
+But if Mike taps her, she has to sit back down and Chad has to wink at someone else.
+And here’s the catch for Mike (and all the other boys standing behind girls): He must keep his hands behind his back at all times, and he must look down at Roxanne’s head (not up at Chad’s face).

-Say Roxanne does escape to sit in front of Chad – then it’s Kenny’s turn to wink at someone else, and the game keeps going on.
+Say Roxanne does escape to sit in front of Chad – then it’s Mike’s turn to wink at someone else, and the game keeps going on.
 The boys standing behind the chairs must keep their eyes down, and the girls carefully watch the winker, so they can move quickly when he winks.

 After you’ve played a while, switch up the pairs and have the standers sit and the sitters stand behind the chairs (and rotate players in who might be sitting out).